What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 How Personal Guarantees Work

-A personal guarantee gives lenders extra assurance that a business loan will be repaid, even if the company struggles financially.
+A personal guarantee provides lenders extra assurance that a business loan will be repaid, even if the company struggles financially.
 Before approving funding, business lenders review a business owner's credit score, financial statements, and business credit history to assess risk.
 If the company has limited credit or inconsistent revenue, lenders may require a personal guarantee to move forward.

 Types of Personal Guarantees